 Lack of sleep can deprive you of energy and decreases the efficacy of functions performed by the body including defense mechanisms.
 It also alters your mood and your stress level can increase, eventually causing a lack of immune responsiveness.

-In the winter, people become lazy and spend more time inside the house which can cause a negative impact on their health.
+In the winter, people become lazy and spend more time inside the house, which can have a negative impact on their health.
 Exercising daily will help regulate your blood flow and your white blood cells will be active to guard your body.
-Physical activity also increases the number of lymphocytes; which enable the body to hunt and kill viruses and bacteria.
+Physical activity also increases the number of lymphocytes, which enables the body to hunt and kill viruses and bacteria.

 Probiotics are good bacteria that help the body kill bad pathogens.
 It is a reliable source to avoid the common cold during the winter.